Huangmachi/ECMP/README.md

 ### Authors

-Bring to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China.) and Li Cheng (Beijing University of Posts and Telecommunications. www.muzixing.com).
+Brought to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China.) and Li Cheng (Beijing University of Posts and Telecommunications. www.muzixing.com).

 If you have any question, you can email me.
 Don't forget to STAR this repository!